SergioPachonDotor/ToyMaker/README.md

 # ToyMaker 🤖

 This library is designed to facilitate research of stochasticity effects in genetic circuits.

+## Installation

+ToyMaker can be installed using pip:

+        pip install ToyMaker

 ## Usage: